Why would you want to be a humble activist?

 If you are happen to be in Berlin between 18-28 of July, use the code CSDBERLIN for a 6 hours free ride and support the movement – we donate 1 EUR after each ride- or check out the international Gay Pride Parade Festival Calendar and join a colourful celebration close to you.

 Unlike the other aforementioned movements, Meetup is a platform and mobile app, where anyone can create groups based on their interests of any kind and organise events, communities around it.
-As the platform’s name suggests, you can meet up, connect, share ideas, network with other like minded people.
-Meetup is both for fun and more serious stuff, it is a great way to start or join a grass-root movement around a cause you care for.
+As the platform’s name suggests, you can meet up, connect, share ideas, network with other like-minded people.
+Meetup is both for fun and more serious stuff, it is a great way to start or join a grass-roots movement around a cause you care for.
 Remember, big changes start with one small step.

-So, go on register on Meetup.com and become part of some kick-ass groups, like Urban Sustainability Copenhagen.
+So, go on, register on Meetup.com and become part of some kick-ass groups, like Urban Sustainability Copenhagen and show your humble activist side.
 It only started out as a passion project of a student and since then more than 300 locals attended the events wanting to learn more and make a change.

 Slow is an online and offline lifestyle revolution, came to life mainly as an answer to our fast paced – often times stressed- 21st century life.
 The core idea is, to go back to basics, slow down and become happier through appreciating the small things in life.
 Slow can manifest itself in design, objects, concepts and industries.
 It addresses the conscious consumer, who prefers quality over quantity.